GoogleChrome/web.dev/src/site/content/en/fast/lazy-loading-images/index.md

 When using JavaScript-based lazy loaders, you will want to avoid lazy loading in-viewport images because these solutions often use a `data-src` or `data-srcset` attribute as a placeholder for `src` and `srcset` attributes.
 The problem here is that the loading of these images will be delayed because [the browser preload scanner can't find them during startup](/preload-scanner/#lazy-loading-with-javascript).

 Even using browser-level lazy loading to lazy load an in-viewport image can backfire.
-When `loading="lazy"` is applied to an in-viewport image, [that image's priority will be lowered](/optimize-lcp/#optimize-the-priority-the-resource-is-given), which can affect a page's LCP.
+When `loading="lazy"` is applied to an in-viewport image, [that image will be delayed until the browser knows for sure it's in the viewport](/optimize-lcp/#optimize-the-priority-the-resource-is-given), which can affect a page's LCP.

 _Never_ lazy load images that are visible in the viewport during startup.
 It's a pattern that will affect your site's LCP negatively, and therefore the user experience.
 If you need an image at startup, load it at startup as quickly as possible by not lazy loading it!